June 5th, 1923 — May 29th, 2019

 Peggy co-starred with Lash LaRue, Charles Starrett, and Jim Bannonn in B-westerns for Western Adventure, Columbia, and Eagle-Lion before appearing in her final serial, Cody of the Pony Express (Columbia, 1949).
 She played Linda Graham, the daughter of a Pony Express station owner, and helped a young Bill Cody (Dickie Moore) and undercover Army agent Jim Archer (Jock Mahoney) fight an outlaw gang secretly led by lawyer Mort Black (George J. Lewis).
 Like Tex Granger, Cody was a somewhat slow-paced affair partially redeemed by its cast; Peggy’s role was much smaller than her part in Granger, but she was likably feisty, friendly, and cheerful in each of her scenes, particularly when good-naturedly interacting with her grumbling, hen-pecked father (William Fawcett).

 Beginning in 1950, Stewart largely abandoned feature-film work and began to appear frequently on television.
 TV producers continued to typecast her, and she guest-starred on The Adventures of Wild Bill Hickok, The Cisco Kid, The Life and Legend of Wyatt Earp, and other Western shows.
 She began a second career as a television casting director in the mid-1950s, but didn’t abandon acting, appearing on shows like Gunsmoke, The Fugitive, and Ironside throughout the 1960s and into the 1970s.
-In fact, she never has never entirely left the screen; she continued to make TV guest appearances in the 1980s and 1990s and has appeared on shows like The Office as recently as 2010.
-Now a great-grandmother, Peggy Stewart currently enjoys a happy semi-retirement in California and keeps in touch with the fans who recall her days as a leading lady.
+In fact, she never entirely left the screen, continuing to make TV guest appearances and doing occasional feature-film parts in the 1980s, 1990s, 2000s, and into the 2010s.
+During this long quasi-retirement, she regularly visited serial and B-western fan events, and established personal connections with many devotees of her film work.
+She passed away in California late in May, 2019.

 Peggy Stewart will always be principally remembered as the queen of B-western heroines, considering all the Western features she brightened throughout the 1940s, but her contributions to the serial genre, though limited, were also noteworthy.
 She could make middling serials (Tex Granger) seem more interesting and good serials (Son of Zorro) seem even better, thanks to her energy, grace, beauty, and all-around cowgirl charm.